daviddkovacs/pyeogpr/docs/index.rst

 Features
 --------

-- `Access`_ to **openEO** or **Google Earth Engine** is required.
+- Access to `openEO <https://documentation.dataspace.copernicus.eu/Registration.html>`_ or `Google Earth Engine <https://earthengine.google.com/>`_ is required.
+- Advantages of **openEO**: Download locally netcdf or tiff format. no uncertainty estimates, smaller areas
+- Advantages of **Google Earth Engine**: Export to ee.Assets with Uncertainty estimates, and up to global scale processing.
-- The package uses satellite observations and machine learning to infer biophyiscal maps.
+- The package uses satellite observations and machine learning to create vegetation trait maps
-- Get your maps in a few lines of code: select your region, temporal domain and satellite sensor to get the maps you are looking for!
+- Get your maps in a few lines of code: no Machine Learning, coding or remote sensing knowledge needed!
 - Built in gap filling to avoid cloud cover
 - Runs "in the cloud" with the GEE/openEO API.
 No local processing needed.
-- Resulting maps in .tiff or netCDF format

 Installation
 ------------